waynodiablo/Oystercard/further_javascript/jQuery.md

 ##Discuss with your pair (and your byte)

-* Make sure you undertand what each and every line of code is doing.
+* Make sure you understand what each and every line of code is doing.
 * Have a look at the `info` that is coming back from the `$.get` request.
 What information does this contain?
 * Do you understand why we have to pass `info` into `function(info) { .... }`?
 What construct in Ruby does this resemble?
 * Try using `cURL` to obtain the same data in the command line.